Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2022-2023.

 What are the eligibility requirements ?

-You must have a Master’s degree or equivalent (or same education level) and be enrolled in your first year of PhD at Université de Paris and the partner university.
+You must have a Master’s degree or equivalent (or same education level) and be enrolled in your first year of PhD at Université Paris Cité and the partner university.

 Registration and preparing your dual PhD degree